Jane-VT-Dev/PrideAndPixels-1.20.1-Fabric-/README.md

 this is a mod made by JuneVtuber/Jane-VT-Dev.

 All right go to Jane/June and HeatFromSapphire.
+[MIT License Copyright (c) 2025 Jane-VT-Dev]

 Coded by Jane.